 Is your mouth watering yet?
 There’s still a little bit more to do...

 Now that your kitchen is smelling gloriously similar to that excellent vegan pie crust you’ve just pulled from the oven, let’s move on to making a filling worthy of completing your pie:

 - In a small bowl, stir together crackers and water.

-- Let water absorb, then put mixture in a food processor with coconut oil, coconut sugar, honey, vanilla, applesauce or pumpkin puree, and starch.
+- Let water absorb, then put the mixture in a food processor with coconut oil, coconut sugar, honey, vanilla, applesauce or pumpkin puree, and starch.

 - Mix until smooth.